Painted Cave, Galdar: Utensils

-The settlement
+Settlement

 Over twenty years of excavations have unveiled a whole settlement beyond the Painted cave.
 A whole hamlet used to spread from the bottom of the valley up to the present city centre.
 This was one of the neighbourhoods that constituted pre-Hispanic Agaldar.
 The hamlet was occupied from the 6th century until the 11th century, and again from the 13th century until the 16th century and the Spanish conquest of the island.

 The houses were quadrangular and were surrounded outside by circular walls.
 They had one or two lateral bedrooms, opening towards the south through a small corridor.
 The bedrock was used to lean walls against it, and was worked to form a flat floor in the houses.
 The floor was further covered with packed earth or, in some cases, of stones sometimes coloured with red ochre.

 The walls were made either of basalt or of well-dressed blocks of tuff.
 Nearly all the houses have kept remains of mortar and of paints of various colours that decorated the rooms.

 The enclave has an important role in the understanding of the final stage of pre-Hispanic Canaries - before the conquest - and the incorporation of the island to the crown of Castille.

 It is of note that some of the main artificial cave sites of the island are located in the relative vicinity of the Painted cave (cuevas del Hospital, Huertas del Rey or the Audience cave in the Four Doors cave site).